Before You Start

 Cleaning Different Types of Hardwood Floors

-A.Cleaning hardwood with a modern surface seal
+A.Cleaning hardwood floors with a modern surface seal

 Oil, wax, and furniture spray should NOT be used.
 Oil leaves residue that will hold dust and dirt while furniture spray makes the floor very slick (very dangerous).
 Wax creates problems in the case you ever decide to recoat your floor.